-I'm a researcher who's work seeks to improve games use in national security policy analysis by systematically documenting existing approaches and developing new tools.
+I'm a researcher working to improve games use in national security policy analysis and research by systematically documenting existing approaches and developing new tools.

 In addition to my academic work, I design, execute, and analyze games as an associate policy researcher at RAND.
 My games explore a wide range of strategic and operational concerns, including force planning, major combat operations, and measures short of war.
 I also advise government centers seeking to improve the quality of their internal gaming capabilities.
 Beyond my work in gaming, I also conduct research and analysis on defense topics.

 I have a BA from the University of Chicago in Political Science, a MS from the Massachusetts Institute of Technology in Comparative Political Science, and a PhD from the Pardee RAND Graduate School.